The Global Solutions to Cartan's Realization Problem: Introduction

 \item[Classification of symmetries] Determine the group of symmetries and the Lie algebra of infinitesimal symmetries of a given solution.

 \item[Moduli space of solutions] Find, if any, the differential structure of the moduli space of solutions of a Cartan's realization problem. \end{description}

 In all these problems it is important to distinguish between local and global solutions to Cartan's problem.
 By a {\bf germ of solution} of Cartan's problem we mean a solution $(\B_G(M),(\theta,\omega),h)$ with $M=U/\Upsilon$, where $U$ is an open neighborhood of $0\in \Rr^n$ acted upon by some finite subgroup $\Upsilon\subset\Diff(\Rr^n)$.
 Two such solutions with domains $U_1/\Upsilon$ and $U_2/\Upsilon$ are identified if they coincide on some smaller neighborhood of $0$.
 Note that a germ of solution comes with a marked point, namely $0$.
 Hence, by restricting a realization to neighborhoods of different points one may obtain inequivalent germs of realizations.
-This means that the \emph{local versions} of the classifications problems, the moduli space of germs of solutions, etc., in general look quite different from their \emph{global} counterpart.
+This means that the \emph{local versions} of the classification problems, the moduli space of germs of solutions, etc., in general look quite different from their \emph{global} counterpart.

-On the global side, we shall introduce the notion of {\bf complete solution}.
-These are, in some sense, maximal solutions which do not admit any extension to a larger domain.
+On the global side, we shall introduce the notion of {\bf complete solutions}.
+These are, in some sense, maximal solutions which do not admit any extensions to larger domains.
 For example, when $G\subset O(n)$ is a compact Lie group and $\omega$ is the Levi-Civita connection, we will see that the notion of complete solution is related with the usual notion of completeness of the Riemannian metric on $M$.
 We shall provide answers to the classification problems above for both local and complete solutions.
 The method we will present also allows, in principle, to find {\bf explicit solutions} to a given realization problem.

-After setting up the notions of $G$-structure groupoids and $G$-structure algebroids with connection, our first result extends a remark of Bryant (see \cite[Appendix]{Bryant}):
+After setting up the notions of $G$-structure groupoids and $G$-structure algebroids with connection, our first result extends a remark of Bryant (see \cite[Appendix]{Bryant}).

 \begin{theorem} Let $(G, X,c,R,F)$ be a Cartan Data.
 If for each $x \in X$ there exists a solution $(\B_G(M), (\theta,\omega), h)$ with $x \in \Im h$, then the Cartan Data determines a $G$-structure algebroid with connection $A\to X$.
 In this case, solutions are in one to one correspondence with bundle maps